Shuffle/shuffle-docs/docs/API.md

 **Requirements:**
 - Admin role required in the target organization (or its parent organization for child orgs)
 - Organization (or its parent) must be a partner (DistributionPartner, IntegrationPartner, ServicePartner, TechPartner, or ChannelPartner)
-- Auto provision must be disabled (SSOConfig.AutoProvision = false)
+- Auto provision must be enabled
 - SSO must be configured (OpenIdClientId and OpenIdToken required)

 Methods: POST